 Had your own bad experience with useless travel accessories?
 Warn your fellow travelers in the comments below.

 If you live in any metropolitan city, you’ve seen at least one or two groups of tourists using these sticks to snap pics while sightseeing.
-You may find them useful in the moment but they can be really dangerous and also make you stand out.
-Instead, just use a camera timer or live action camera like GoPro or Polaroid Cube, or just go old school and ask a stranger to snap your pic.
+You may find them useful at the moment but they can be really dangerous and also make you stand out.
+Instead, just use a camera timer or live-action cameras like GoPro or Polaroid Cube, or just go old school and ask a stranger to snap your pic.

 There are countless products online claiming to cure hangovers and prevent jet lag.
 Make sure to do some digging before purchasing these products.
 There are also a few things you do to help with jet lag in advance of your flight, such as adjusting your internal clock before your trip.
 When it comes to hangovers, the best way to avoid one is to drink moderately.